solisjoaquin/typescript/README.md

 # Notes of the course of TS on ui.dev

-i'll be adding comments of the course and pasting paragraphs with important data for my notes.
+I'll be adding comments of the course and pasting paragraphs with important data for my notes.

-Commands

 ## install TS with npm